Mathijs995/R-for-Data-Science/README.md

 Please read Sections 1, 2, 3.1 - 3.4 in the lecture 1 notebook before the next session, that is, before Tuesday 7 October 18.00.

 ## Session 2
-Last sessiom covered the reasons why data analytics skills are becoming more valuable, the reasons to learn R and the core fundamentals of R. Session 2 continues with collections of variables and subsetting.
+Last session covered the reasons why data analytics skills are becoming more valuable, the reasons to learn R and the core fundamentals of R. Session 2 continues with collections of variables and subsetting.
 The Google colab notebook for this lecture can be found [here](https://colab.research.google.com/drive/1lzvpTw5DVR4-ekCxd9_tn0F0e9QncSof).

 ### Material Covered
 - Data structures